dennis-kao/MendelianRNA-seq-DB/README.md

 		G09321.GTEX.0EYJ-9E12.3.bam
 		PATIENT.bam

 	An easy way to generate this file would be to navigate to a directory containing the .bam files you want to use and running this line: ```ls *.bam | grep '' > bamlist.list```

 4. transcript_model - A text file containing a list of known canonical splice junctions.
-These will be used to evaluate a junction's annotation (none, one, both) and it's annotated normalization calculation.
+These will be used to evaluate a junction's annotation (none, start, stop, both, exon_skip).
 You can use your own, or use the [included file](gencode.comprehensive.splice.junctions.txt).
 This file contains junctions from gencode v19.

 5. [Python 3.5.2](https://www.python.org/downloads/) or higher